jundalisay/sp/content/en/research/averroes/philosophy/part-2m.md

 {{< q a="Mohammad" >}}
-“Thus doth God cause to err whom He pleaseth and He directeth whom He pleaseth.”[152]
+Thus, God causes to err whom He pleases and He directs whom He pleases,
 {{< /q >}}

 This means that for evil natures, these verses are misleading, as for the sick bodies even good drugs are injurious.